-The Board has established an Audit and Risk Committee which is comprised of two independent, Non-Executive Directors.
-The chair of the Audit and Risk Committee is currently the Chairman of the Board in an acting capacity.
+The Board has established an Audit and Risk Committee which is comprised of three independent, Non-Executive Directors.
+The chair of the Audit and Risk Committee is an Independent Non-Executive Director and has recently replaced the Chairman of the Board who was filling the role in an acting capacity.

-The members of the Committee have significant financial and business backgrounds, expertise and qualifications, full particulars of which are contained in this annual report, as are details of meetings of this Committee.
+The members of the Committee have significant financial and business backgrounds, expertise and qualifications, full particulars of which are contained in the annual report, as are details of meetings of this Committee.